 The first thing you’ll want to think about is your budget.
 How much are you willing to spend?
 Today we’ll cover some affordable options as well as some higher-end gear.
 There are some great models in all categories, and fortunately, you can spend a very small amount and be more than satisfied.
 I’ve always aimed to provide my readers with the best recommendations for the price, and this article is no different.

 Secondly, are you on a console or PC?

 Your PC Rig

 If you’re on a PC:

 You will need one of two cables.
-If you do plan on purchasing an all in one “headset” with mic included, you’ll need something like this: 3.5mm Jack Adapter – Y Splitter.
-This will allow you to plug your head set into the female end, while the male ends (one for the mic and the other for the headphone), are plugged into your PC/Laptop, or Amp/DAC.
+If you do plan on purchasing an all-in-one “headset” with a mic included, you’ll need something like this: 3.5mm Jack Adapter – Y Splitter.
+This will allow you to plug your headset into the female end, while the male ends (one for the mic and the other for the headphone), are plugged into your PC/Laptop, or Amp/DAC.

 Check out this really helpful video on the various ways to connect your headsets!